Can Chickens Eat Plums? Some Parts are Toxic

 Can Chickens Eat Plums

-Can Chickens Eat Plums Pits/Seeds?
+Can Chickens Eat Plum Pits/Seeds?

 The simple answer is Pits/Seeds are not safe for your chickens, because they have a substance called amygdalin, when chickens eat pits, amygdalin is broken down to hydrogen cyanide.